Cite This Page

-Pip is totally entranced.
+- Estella comes to town dressed head to toe in fur, and Pip is totally entranced.
 If Estella told him to jump off a bridge, he would do it.
 If Estella told him to eat a lit firecracker, he would do it.

-They pay an arm and a leg for an itty-bitty muffin and an urn full of twiggy tea.
+- Estella wants to take a little snack break in London before traveling to her new home, where they pay an arm and a leg for an itty-bitty muffin and an urn full of twiggy tea.
 They sit at a dining table with thirty chairs around it, and there's a half-burnt book in the fire.

-Estella tells Pip that the Pockets write mean, incriminating letters about him to Miss Havisham, and that she is so grateful to him for being able to make her miserable relatives jealous.
-She tells him there is nothing anyone can say in the world that would taint Miss Havisham's opinion of him.
+- Apparently, the Pockets write mean, incriminating letters about Pip to Miss Havisham, but Miss Havisham loves that he makes them jealous.
+There's nothing anyone can say in the world that would taint Miss Havisham's opinion of him.

-Estella rants a little bit about how un-fun it was to grow up in a household with nasty, selfish, jealous relatives and with a mother who only is peaceful at weird hours of the night.
+- Estella rants a little bit about how un-fun it was to grow up in a household with nasty, selfish, jealous relatives and with a mother who only is peaceful at weird hours of the night.

-Pip fully realizes that Estella has had a messed up childhood.
+- Pip fully realizes that Estella has had a messed up childhood.
 Duh.

-(Kids, cover your eyes, because the next part is a little steamy, and we don't know if you can handle it.)
+- (Kids, cover your eyes, because the next part is a little steamy, and we don't know if you can handle it.)

-They say goodbye on her new doorstep, and Estella is enveloped by the rich house and by her new maids.
+- They say goodbye on her new doorstep, and Estella is enveloped by the rich house and by her new maids.

-Mr. Pocket is out lecturing, and Pip is in desperate need of a friend and confidante.
+- Mr. Pocket is out lecturing, and Pip is in desperate need of a friend and confidante.
 No such luck, Pip old chap.